-Her play-mode is different from others, primarily due to her nature and secondarily her reactivity that adds to the equation.
+Her play-mode is different from others, primarily due to her nature and secondarily, to her reactivity, that adds significantly to the equation.

 Running small animals are transforming into prey.
-My other dog, the Spitz, becomes her “prey” during play-time, because of her strong predator instinct.
+My other dog, the Spitz, becomes her “toy-prey” during play-time, because of her strong predator instinct.

-Behaviour modification against her natural hunting instincts, it is not easy to achieve, it takes time, patience and consistency, furthermore proactively eliminate the triggers.
+Behaviour modification against her natural hunting instincts, it is not easy to achieve, it takes time, patience and consistency, furthermore proactively remove her from the triggers.

 Both my dogs are negative bias and to live and work with them it is an actual challenge.

-To guide them in their life full of stimuli and stressful triggers, i use the VRS (variable-ratio schedule) reinforcement program, Impulse control, DRI (differential reinforcement of incompatible behaviour), Desensitisation and Counter-conditioning.
+To guide them in their life full of stimuli and stressful triggers, i use a reinforcement program, impulse control, desensitisation and counter-conditioning.

-These methods are designed to relieve their anxiety and canalise their hyperactivity, towards the right direction.
+These methods are designed to relieve anxiety, therefore canalise hyperactivity, towards the right direction.

 Dogs give us unconditional love